kuprumxyz/audits/README.md

 I am `kuprum`, an experienced Web3 security researcher with main areas of expertise being L1 (EVM & Cosmos SDK chains), cross-chain communication (IBC / Bridges), complex infrastructure projects.
 Currently an independent security researcher.
 Previously worked at various companies, including being a Lead Web3 auditor in an audit company, also have experience in Web2 security, testing, and verification.

+In my audits I deliver you the _highest quiality work_ above everything, and also tend to find severe, but hard/rare bugs that most others miss.
+Please feel free to browse my portfolio below.

+To order a solo audit with me please feel free to send a DM via [x/kuprumxyz](https://x.com/kuprumxyz) or [t.me/kuprumxyz](https://t.me/kuprumxyz).

 ## Audit porfolio

 | Begin Month | Project | Category  | Platform | Provider |